 Preliminary results will be available once all votes that are hand-delivered on election morning have been received and processed.
-This is expected to be on Sunday 9 October 2022.
+This is expected to be on Sunday 12 October 2025.

-Preliminary results will be available from:
+Preliminary and progress results will be available from:

-- Civic Centre, 24 Liardet Street, New Plymouth; - by accessing council's website www.npdc.govt.nz/elections/ - by telephoning the electoral office on 0800 922 822.
+- Civic Centre, 24 Liardet Street, New Plymouth; - by accessing council's website www.npdc.govt.nz/elections; - by phoning the electoral office on 0800 922 822.